Introduction to Visual C++ for UNIX Users

 Importing Your Existing Code

-You can use the C++ compiler to build existing code that is set up to compile with or without a makefile and put it into a Visual Studio project.
+You can use Visual C++ to use existing code that is set up to compile with or without a makefile and put it into a Visual Studio project.
+For more information, see the Create Project From Existing Code Files Wizard.
 For more information, see How to: Create a C++ Project from Existing Code.

 Creating a New Project